cjohansson/emacs-ssh-deploy/README.md

   (ssh-deploy-on-explicit-save . t)
 )))
 ```

-For automatic SSH connections you need to setup password-less public-key authorization or equivalent.
+For automatic **SSH** connections you need to setup a password-less public-key authorization.
 Or for FTP use this:

 ``` emacs-lisp